 If you are not sure what type of position meets your needs, please contact the Classification and Compensation Office.

-While every department or campus conducts the hiring processes a little differently, as a manager, there are several ways that will help you identify how to classify a job opening in your area.
-Ask yourself the following questions:
+While every department or campus conducts the hiring processes a little differently, as a manager, there are several questions that will help you identify how to classify a job opening in your area.

 - What kind of funding or budget is available for this position?

 - Is this an existing position that I need to refill?

 - Is it a new position?